zhouhufeng/FAVORannotator/Docs/Tutorial/Demos/UKBB200KWESpreprocessVCF.md

 Note: This is computationally intensive, each smaller file is one multi-core instance, and multiple instances can be run in parallel to speed up the process.

-Finish 64 VCF processing in 12 core parallel,
+Finish 65 VCF processing in 12 core parallel, 130 mins

-Finish 64 VCF processing in 32 core parallel,
+Finish 65 VCF processing in 32 core parallel,49 mins

 #### Step 2: Break the multi-allelic sites into multiple rows of all the VCFs of each study.
 ##### Script: